dancer1325/Curso-Introduccion-a-GraphQL/Aeropuertos/5 - Query/README.md

 * `npm run dev:noenv`
   * Start up, without needing an '.env' file

+# How to execute GraphQL operations?
+* Steps
+  * Run your app
+  * Login in 'https://studio.apollographql.com/graph', create a graph, configure with the url endpoint
+  * Launch it the operation in the previous url

 # Notes
 * 'graphql'
     * JS implementation for GraphQL